Academic Programs of The Teachers College

 The worldwide market for eLearning reached $35.6 billion in 2011 and is expected to grow to more than $51 billion soon.
 The Kansas Occupational Outlook Handbook forecasts 24.7 percent growth through 2020 for instructional designers and coordinators.

 Emporia State's programs in Instructional Design & Technology include a master's degree in IDT as well as certificates in eLearning, and in teaching with technology.
-These are fully online programs, with limited face-to-face options.
-Face-to-face and hybrid options are available as needed for international candidates.

 Department of Psychology